Aravindmodala/Bookology/PROJECT_JOURNEY.md

 #### New Features Added
 - Story content embeddings for semantic search
-- AI chatbot that can answer questions about stories
+- AI chatbot that can answer questions about Stories
 - Chapter-by-chapter content analysis
 - Context-aware responses based on story content